chuvakpavel/Intercome.Xamarin.Android/README.md

 #### Android
 ```
-Intercom.Forms.IntercomService.Initialize(this, "your api key", "your app id");
+IntercomService.Initialize(this, "your api key", "your app id");
 ```

 #### iOS
 ```
-Intercom.Forms.IntercomService.Initialize("your api key", "your app id");
+IntercomService.Initialize("your api key", "your app id");
 ```

 ### Step 3 - Create a user